Juan de Fuca Cable Project

 would be constructed using a combination of underground and submarine cables.

-A benefit of the interconnection is relieving congestion on the US–Canada interconnect.
+A benefit of the interconnection would be to relieve congestion on the US–Canada interconnect.
 Under the Columbia River Treaty, in return for regulating the flow of the Columbia River in BC, the United States is obliged to return some of the additional electricity generated in Washington to BC.

 Two converter stations would be built for connection to power grids in the United States and Canada.
 One would be at Port Angeles adjacent to an existing Bonneville Power Administration (BPA) substation.
 One would be at the Pike Lake substation near Victoria.

-If built, it would be the third HVDC system in the Pacific Northwest, along with the Pacific DC Intertie and HVDC Vancouver Island.
+If built, it would have been the third HVDC system in the Pacific Northwest, along with the Pacific DC Intertie and HVDC Vancouver Island.
 The system would enable a more stable renewable energy supply by allowing bidirectional exchange of power based on renewable sources such as wind, hydro and solar, for which both supply and demand vary across wide areas based on seasonal and other factors.
 British Columbia's wind power is considered an underdeveloped resource.

 As of late 2013, the project was waiting for completion of a $69 per megawatt hour power purchase agreement with BC Hydro, and would need recertification by Canadian energy regulators.
 At the same time, the provincial government was considering a plan from BC Hydro to supply energy at $83 per megawatt hour.